Deshaun Watson's lawyer: Accusers' attorney approached us about settling despite past statements

 Watson's attorney goes on to claim that, "We have made clear all along that there would be no settlement unless the terms are made public and all participants are allowed to speak in their own defense at all times.
 We want none of the participants—the plaintiffs or Mr. Watson—muzzled by a settlement agreement.
 Mr. Buzbee does not feel the same."

 The four-year NFL veteran is also under investigation by the league.
-KRIV sports director Marc Berman also reported that several of Watson's accusers have met with NFL investigators and that Buzbee was concerned with how the league "handled" some of his clients.
+KRIV sports director Mark Berman also reported that several of Watson's accusers have met with NFL investigators and that Buzbee was concerned with how the league "handled" some of his clients.

 ATTORNEY FOR DESHAUN WATSON ACCUSERS SLAMS NFL OVER HANDLING OF INVESTIGATION, SAYS THEY WON'T SETTLE